monash-emu/AuTuMN/README.md

 ./scripts/format.ps1
 ```

-## Running applications
+## Running apps

-Specific uses of the AuTuMN framework are present in `applications/`.
+Specific uses of the AuTuMN framework are present in `apps/`.
 You can run an application through an IDE like PyCharm, or run it from the command line:

 ```
 ./scripts/run.ps1 --help